 This additional information will, where requested by the DNO, be updated throughout the current year (Year 0) in the Programming Phase, the times to be notified by the DNO where this is necessary.

-Where reference is made to “specified” or “National Electricity Transmission System Demand”, the information will be provided by the DNO following the receipt of information provided by NGC in accordance with OC1 of the Grid Code.
+Where reference is made to “specified” or “National Electricity Transmission System Demand”, the information will be provided by the DNO following the receipt of information provided by NGESO in accordance with OC1 of the Grid Code.

 DOC 1 - APPENDIX 2